Family-Friendly Family Rooms

 A comfy pet bed or sofa is a great choice if you’ve got a furry friend that likes to curl up or sprawl out on their own.

 Durable, Family Friendly Rugs

 Many indoor/outdoor rugs have a look and feel that would never betray their robust nature.
 They tend to wipe up easily.
-And when a vacuuming or spot cleaning won’t do the job, simply take it out back and hose it down.
+And when a vacuuming or spot cleaning won’t do the job, try taking it out back and hosing it down.

 Room to Play

 Make some space for family fun and games.
 Oversized coffee tables are great for board games, cards, puzzles or train tracks.

 Cushioned oversized cocktail ottomans make another great choice.
 And if you can swing it, opt for storage.